 While I’m not making a fortune blogging, I am making a reasonable amount of extra money and I’m we’ll on my way to turning this into a steady income.
-It has not been easy by any means and yes, I still look at other bloggers and wonder how they’re outpacing me.
-At any rate, I’m grateful for this opportunity to earn some extra cash and it seems only right to create a list of resources to share with other bloggers.
+It has not been easy by any means, but I’m grateful for this opportunity to earn some extra cash and it seems only right to create a list of resources to share with other bloggers.

 So, if you’re interested in monetizing your blog or you already are and just want some new options, this list is for you.
 As with my Blogging Toolbox, I’ll work hard to keep this updated (so bookmark it) and if you have a resource that’s not on my list, leave a comment and let me know about it.
 Please note, some of these are referral links.
 I’ve noted those with an asterisk.
 (Last updated 6/26/17)

 Income from Writing Sponsored Posts

 A sponsored post is a post I’m paid to write for a brand that incorporates talking points they want shared.
 This is different from a review.
 Here’s how I earn:

 - I receive pitches from PR reps and Brands.
 They typically lay out the terms of what they would like to pay and if it’s worth it, I agree.
 I’ve learned not to undervalue my work just to get a partnership.
 The sooner a blogger learns this, the better.

 - I email companies directly.
 When I find a brand I really want to work with, I pitch them by email.
 To find out who to contact, simply check their website for a Media or PR contact name and email address.
 If you can’t find it there, google “PR or Media Contact for ____ Company” or check on Linkedin.
 I recommend Brandi Riley’s Pitch Session book if you’re stuck about what to say.